-Here, in alphabetical order by first name, are the artists whose work we are featuring this year.
+Here, in alphabetical order by first name, is a selection of the 65 artists whose work featured in 2018.
+Watch this space for 2019.
 Click on an artist’s name or photo to find out more.

 Adrian Bates is largely self-taught, although he has attended various classes, intensive courses and master classes and is always keenRead more.